gyaresu/gareth-galera-lab/README.md

   wsrep_local_recv_queue_avg  0.5
   ```

-  A high or increasing value suggests a node struggling to keep up, likely triggering flow control.
+  **Understanding the value:** This metric shows the average number of write-sets that have been received from other nodes but haven't yet been applied to this node's database since the last `FLUSH STATUS` command (or since server start if never flushed).
+Small values (like `0.08`, `0.1`, or `0.5`) are common and normal, especially during cluster startup, initial state transfers, or brief load spikes.
+The real concern is when values are consistently high (approaching the flow control threshold of `gcs.fc_limit`, default 100 write-sets) or steadily increasing over time, which indicates the node cannot keep up and may trigger flow control.
+Flow control pauses replication across the entire cluster until the slow node catches up.
 This is especially important to monitor in WAN deployments where network latency can cause queues to grow.
+If you see persistently high or increasing values, consider increasing `wsrep_slave_threads` (the number of threads applying write-sets in parallel), but don't set it higher than your number of CPU cores.
+The value resets after each `FLUSH STATUS` command.

 - **Current cluster members and their advertised addresses**